HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 {{ figure_markup(
   image="popular-image-formats-on-ecommerce-sites.png",
-  caption="Popular image formats on ecommerce sites", description="A bar chart showing image formats in descending order of popularity with mobile numbers showing jpg at 50.19%, png on 26.54%, gif at 17.35%, svg at 2.61%, webp at 1.17% and no format at 0.07%.
+  caption="Popular image formats on ecommerce sites.", description="A bar chart showing image formats in descending order of popularity with mobile numbers showing jpg at 50.19%, png on 26.54%, gif at 17.35%, svg at 2.61%, webp at 1.17% and no format at 0.07%.
 Desktop usage looks to be near identical.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=753462591&format=interactive", sheets_gid="943479146",